andz-dev/fluentelasticsearch/readme.md

 So I tried some ways to import and use the certificates inside the container image to install the necessary packages based on the fluentd image and the underlying [Alpine image](https://hub.docker.com/_/alpine/).

-I also installed my company certificates on my Linux host and the package managers like `apt` and `apk` runs well on the host and the container I didn't mentioned that I will have trouble inside the container images because the SSL certifications for other package manager...
+I also installed my company certificates on my Linux host and the package managers like `apt` and `apk` runs well on the host and the container I didn't mentioned that I will have trouble inside the container images because of the SSL certifications necessary for other package managers...

 ## The manual steps